Leadership Ensemble

 In 2022, she launched and now leads the Greater Washington Middle School Theatre Festival.
 This festival, hosted by Traveling Players, is exclusively for Middle School students and designed to help them connect and learn with peers from other schools while celebrating the joy of theater.

-Recent Traveling Players directing credits include Molière’s Learned Ladies and Tartuffe, Carlo Gozzi’s Green Bird, King Stag, and Blue Monster, The Odyssey by Gregory A. Falls & Kurt Beattie, PUFFS by Matt Cox, and The Thief Lord by Cornelia Funke, adapted to the stage by James DeVita.
+Recent Traveling Players directing credits include Carlo Goldoni’s Servant of Two Masters, Molière’s Learned Ladies and Tartuffe, Carlo Gozzi’s Green Bird, King Stag, and Blue Monster, The Odyssey by Gregory A. Falls & Kurt Beattie, PUFFS by Matt Cox, and The Thief Lord by Cornelia Funke, adapted to the stage by James DeVita.
 She served as Assistant Director on Orlando, Jane Eyre, The Learned Ladies, The Doctor in Spite of Himself, Tartuffe, Rumpelstiltskin, and Charlie and the Chocolate Factory.

 Morgan also designs and constructs props for Traveling Players productions and mentors the Technical Theatre Apprentices during the academic year.